autowarefoundation/autoware.privately-owned-vehicles/PathDet/create_path/ROADWork/README.md

                         ROADWork Trajectory Annotations Parent directory.
 Do not include subdirectories or files.
   --output-dir OUTPUT_DIR, -o OUTPUT_DIR
-                        Output directory for image, segmentation, and visualization --display DISPLAY, -d DISPLAY
+                        Output directory for image, segmentation, and visualization
-                        Display the cropped image.
-Enter `rgb` for RGB image, `binary` for Binary Mask and `none` for not to display any image.
-Enter: [rgb/binary/none]

 ```